This section describes how to setup a Node-RED server and prepare to connect it to The Things Stack.

 Run Node-RED in your terminal and navigate to the server address of your Node-RED instance in your web browser.
 For example, a default address of a Node-RED instance deployed on localhost is

 127.0.0.1:1880.
 You should see something like:

 On the left side, you can see various types of nodes that can be used in order to build flows.

 All nodes can be found in the Node-RED library.

 The Things Stack Console provides the connection information needed for completing this integration.

-In the Console, click Applications and choose the application you want to connect to Node-RED.
-Click Integrations in the left hand panel of the Console, and the MQTT submenu to view the MQTT Server info:
+In The Things Stack Console, click Applications and choose the application you want to connect to Node-RED.
+Click Integrations in the left hand panel of the Console, and the MQTT submenu to view the MQTT server info:

-In this example, the built-in MQTT Server is configured by default on port 1883 for insecure connections and on port 8883 for TLS-secured connections.
+localhost and a built-in MQTT server is configured by default on port 1883 for insecure connections and on port 8883 for TLS-secured connections.

 In a later step, we will use this information to connect Node-RED to The Things Stack.